Aetherinox/obsidian-dataview-snippets/Snippets/Tag Cloud/README.md

 <br />

-You should now see either a list of broken links that exist within your vault, or a happy face and an "All Clear" message.
+You should see a list of tags associated to your vault.